WhatIsHeDoing/WhatIsHeDoing.Core/README.md

 ## Live Demo

-Take a look at the editable code examples at [.NET Fiddle][dotnetfiddle].
+Take a look at the editable code examples at [.NET Fiddle].

 ## Usage

 ### Installing

-This package is available via [NuGet][nuget], and targets multiple .NET platforms.
+This package is available via [NuGet], and targets multiple .NET platforms.

 ### Methods